 Something in our evolution has allowed for our stress-response to remain long after the ‘threat’ has passed.
 Many would suggest the lifestyle and information choices we make and have available to us have exacerbated this enduring state of anxiety to what is more often than otherwise, a perceived challenge to our wellbeing.

 Being ’emotionally intelligent’ is much about recognising (re-cognising!) our own, and others emotional reactions, and consciously checking in with ourselves, ‘knowing’ what is, rather than what it may feel like!
 Knowing, at least to some degree, what is – or might be happening for others, exhibiting an emotional outburst that appears out of context.

 If it feels like an over-reaction, it probably is!

+How often have you reacted to a stimulus, only to later regret what you said or did?
 The cognitive mind, that part of us that tries to ‘inform’ us about the world, just loves patterns.
 In fact, patterns are it’s fuel!
 So, it stands to reason, if I think something is a threat often and long enough, it will become accepted to the cognitive mind as fact!

 Smartphones, News and the Pace of Life

 Many of us know what it’s like to be called in to see someone!
 Perhaps it was the headmaster, or more recently the boss!
 Did you immediately think, “oh no, what have I done wrong?”
 Maybe you had made an error, or, was there ever a time where you thought (re-cognised) you were in trouble (in danger) and to your surprise, you received praise – or a call for help?

 This is just one example of so many ‘automatic’ reactionary stress hormone releasing ‘mistakes’ we make on a minute-to-minute basis today with so much readily available information – and while we are so easily contactable.

 What’s to do?